UScooters Booster V

-The UScooter Booster V/S+ Sport has somewhat lackluster hill climbing ability.
-It was able to complete our hill climb test (10% grade, 200 ft elevation, 165 lb rider) in 20 seconds with an average speed of 6.8 miles per hour.
+The UScooter Booster V has somewhat lackluster hill climbing ability.
+It was able to complete our hill climb test (10% grade, 200 ft elevation, 165 lb rider) in 20.0 seconds with an average speed of 6.8 miles per hour.

 For comparison, this is very comparable to the climbing ability of a shared scooter / Xiaomi Mi M365 (20.8 seconds @ 6.6 mph).
 Hills much steeper than 10% (which represents a quite steep hill) will significantly slow the scooter, and you may even have to assist by kicking.

-The Booster V delivered a very respectable 12.6 miles during our range test, thanks to the 378 watt-hour lithium-ion battery pack.
-Note: the S+ Sport variant has a smaller 288 watt-hour battery and should deliver 9.5 miles of real-world range.
+The Booster V delivered a very respectable 12.6 miles during our range test, thanks to the 378 watt hour lithium-ion battery pack.
+Note: the Booster Sport variant has a smaller 314 watt hour battery that delivered a bit less range during our tests.

 Our range test is performed with the scooter in its fastest mode and ridden by a 165 lb rider on an urban test loop with frequent stops/starts, hills, and rough terrain.
 The scooter is ridden at its top speed where safe and possible.

-At just 24 lbs, this scooter has among the best-tested range for its weight.
+At just 25 pounds, this scooter has among the best-tested range for its weight.